DylanFrancisco/Flashcard_WebApp_CS426/README.md

 Navigate through flashcards using the 'Previous' and 'Next' buttons.

 ## Using PDFs to Create Flashcards
-Open the PDF modal, upload a PDF, and input your OpenAI API key to generate flashcards based on the document content.
+Open the PDF file, upload a PDF, and input your OpenAI API key to generate flashcards based on the document content.

 ## Development
 This application is built using HTML, CSS, and JavaScript.